hpc-carpentry/hpc-carpentry.github.io/_posts/2018/07/2018-07-16-ec-rfc-overview.md

 layout: page
 authors: ["Kate Hertweck"]
 teaser: "The Executive Council has been working on revising and solidifying the mission, vision, and bylaws for The Carpentries"
-title: "Mission, vision, and bylaws for The Carpentries"
+title: "Mission, Vision, and Bylaws for the Carpentries"
 date: 2018-07-16
 time: "09:00:00"
 tags: ["Executive Council", "The Carpentries"]